weecology/LDATS/README.md

-J. L. Simonis provided insight on LDA applications and feedback on technical writing during development of the first version of the LDATS model and application, led the coding and mathematical development of the model into an R package, and led the writing on this manuscript.
+J. L. Simonis provided insight on LDA applications and feedback on technical writing during development of the first version of the LDATS model and application, led the coding and mathematical development of the model into an R package, and led writing on the technical manuscript.
 E. M. Christensen led the project during development of the first version of the LDATS model and its application to the Portal data, specifically conceiving the project, coding the pipeline wrappers of the analysis, and writing and editing the first description of the model and its application (Christensen et al. 2018).
 D. J.